moritzploss/tribology/README.md

 # tribology
-Collection of functions for tribology research and education
+Collection of methods and classes for tribology research and education, including contact mechanics and lubrication science.